camilafarias112/Amorim_CutaneousLeish_biomarkers/README.md

 > The locations of the core components of this repo are outlined in the file system map below.
 In short, there are the following main directories:

- - /ANALYSIS/code - contains the Rmarkdown (.rmd) file the combines all code and outputs and was used to generate the supplementary code file included in the manuscript the pipeline.
-In addition, code for manuscript figures based on RNAseq data are included in this document.
+ - /ANALYSIS/code - contains the Rmarkdown (.rmd) file that combines all code and outputs and was used to generate the supplementary code file included in the manuscript the pipeline.
+All code for manuscript figures based on RNAseq data are included in this document.
- - /ANALYSIS/readmapping - includes Kallisto outputs and log files
+ - /ANALYSIS/readMapping/human - includes Kallisto outputs and log files for mapping of raw fastq files from Amorim et al., (this study) to the human reference transcriptome.
+This directory is listed in the .gitingore due to restrictions on file and repo size set by GitHub.
+  - /ANALYSIS/readMapping/Lbraz - Kallisto outputs and log files for mapping of de-hosted reads from Amorim *et al.* (this study) to the *L. braziliensis* reference transcriptome.
+ - /ANALYSIS/Christensen_plosNTD_2016/human - Kallisto outputs and log files for mapping of raw fastq files from Christensen *et al.*, to the human reference transcriptome.
+This directory is listed in the .gitingore due to restrictions on file and repo size set by GitHub.
+ - /ANALYSIS/Christensen_plosNTD_2016/Lbraz - Kallisto outputs and log files for mapping of de-hosted reads from Christensen *et al.*, to the *L. braziliensis* reference transcriptome
+ - /QA/fastqc_Amorim - includes outputs from running [fastqc](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) on all raw fastq files from Amorim *et al.* (this study).
+Also contains a [multiqc](https://multiqc.info/) html summary report that summarizes fastqc and kallisto results.
- - /QA/fastqc - includes outputs from running [fastqc](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) on all raw fastq files.
+ - /QA/fastqc_Christensen - includes outputs from running [fastqc](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) on all raw fastq files from Christensen *et al.*.
 Also contains a [multiqc](https://multiqc.info/) html summary report that summarizes fastqc and kallisto results.

 ```